LaurentLabine/fcc-reswebdes-tribute-page/README.md

-# freeCodeCamp Responsive Web Design Projects - Build a Tribute Page
+# freeCodeCamp Responsive Web Design Projects - Project 1 - Build a Tribute Page

 I built this project as part of freeCodeCamp's curriculum to learn and practice Responsive Web Design.